EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 }else{
   console.log("User is not verified")
 }

+// Calling a method of the object person1.verify();

+isVerified = person1.verified; // true

+if(isVerified){
+  console.log("user is verified")
+}else{
+  console.log("User is not verified")
+}
 ```

 This isn't a complete tutorial on the Javascript Language, but it should smoothen the path ahead.
+Next up will be Javascript callback functions before we start building an API.

 Cheers.